jameswatts/cake-dependency/Docs/Documentation/Examples.md

 ));
 ```

-If a dependecy is requested from a scope where it does not exist an exception is thrown.
+If a dependency is requested from a scope where it does not exist an exception is thrown.

 Registering an Observer
 -----------------------